 Academic Year Abroad

 An academic year abroad means that a student spends a consecutive fall and spring semester abroad, enrolled at a foreign institution.
 The student may choose to spend both semesters at the same institution, or may spend the fall semester at one institution and then enroll at different foreign institution (perhaps in an entirely different country) during the spring semester.
 Academically, spending a year abroad can be challenging.
 Students must still take a full course load each semester, and must complete all of the courses required for graduation.
+It may not be possible in some majors.
 Any student who wishes to spend a year abroad should beginning planning as early as possible to ensure all course requirements are met.

 Summer programs are a lot more flexible than a full semester or academic year abroad.
 Rather than taking a full load of courses, students typically only take one or 2 classes.
 Additionally, students have more flexibility with regard to the type of classes they choose to take.
 Students are not required to take major courses during the summer and instead may take electives or liberal arts courses, depending on what they need.
 This flexibility allows students to explore a more extensive and diverse list of destinations in which to study.
 Summer programs tend to be shorter than a full semester abroad, averaging 3 to 5 weeks in length, although some programs are as long as 10 weeks.